sshssn/csbc/README.md

-# EK360 Cargo Website
+# Classic Star Building Website

-A modern website for EK360 Cargo, a logistics and shipping company serving the GCC region.
+A modern website for Classic Star Building, main contractors in the UAE specializing in luxury villas, warehouses, and major RCC & Steel Works.

 ## Features